nickthecook/archyve/README.md

 To run Archyve, use `docker compose`.

-> Podman compose will work as well, if you edit the compose file so that Archyve can connect to ollama on `localhost`.

 1. Clone this repo
 2. `cp dotenv_template local.env`
 3. Run `openssl rand -hex 64` and put the value in the `SECRET_KEY_BASE` variable in your `local.env` file